zpqu/BIOTECH-7005-BIOINF-3000/Practicals/Transcriptome_Practical/Transcriptome_assembly.md

 Did you see the difference.
 The `(transcriptomics_analysis)` at the beginning of your prompt indicates that you are in the `transcriptomics_analysis` conda environment.

 Then we need to install several tools/packages via conda.
-Type the following commands in your terminal to install `Trinity`, `GMAP`, `STAR`, `BUSCO` respectively.
+Type the following commands in your terminal to install `Trinity`, `BUSCO`, `STAR`, `gffread` and `bowtie` respectively.

 ```bash
 conda install -c bioconda trinity busco star gffread bowtie